Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

-And while this statement might look heretic at first, it shouldn't surprise us much as we can see that Informatics is changing every single field of human endeavours, from Medicine to Agriculture, from Reproduction to Finance, from Engineering to Cooking, from Democracy to War.
+And while this statement might look heretic at first, it shouldn't surprise us much as we can see that Informatics is changing every single field of human endeavour, from Medicine to Agriculture, from Reproduction to Finance, from Engineering to Cooking, from Democracy to War.

 And while no program needs Medicine, most Doctors use programs.